Giving Orient fans a voice

 LOFT?
 What's That?

-LOFT is the abbreviated name for the Leyton Orient Fans' Trust (and with such a long name you can see why we like the abbreviation).
+LOFT is the abbreviated name for the Leyton Orient Fans' Trust, which is the trading name of the Leyton Orient Fans' Society Limited (and with such a long name you can see why we like the abbreviation).

 So it's another Supporters' Trust?